 The download link below installs the Windows Drive Fitness Test software to the Windows OS, but you can't use the program to scan the drive that has Windows installed.
 Only USB and other internal hard drives can be scanned.

 Error Checking, sometimes referred to as scandisk, is a hard drive testing tool that comes with Microsoft Windows that can scan your hard drive in search of a wide range of errors.

 This tool can also attempt to correct a number of hard drive problems.

 Samsung HUTIL is a free hard drive diagnostic utility for Samsung hard drives.
 HUTIL is sometimes called ES-Tool.

-Samsung's HUTIL tool is available as an ISO image for burning to a CD.
+Samsung's HUTIL tool is available as an ISO image for burning to a CD or USB drive.
 This makes HUTIL operating system independent and a better testing tool, in general, than those designed for use within Windows.
 It's also possible to run HUTIL from a bootable floppy disk.